apostrophecms/content-upgrader/README.md

 ### `--drop`

 **Optional.** If at least one Apostrophe doc exists in the new A3 database, the task will exit with an error message unless this option is passed.

-### `--skip-uploads`

-By default this tool will also copy media from `public/uploads` to the `public/uploads` folder of the new A3 project, using `rsync`.
-You can skip this step with `--skip-uploads`.
-Note that **the actual contents of the folder don't typically require changes for A3**, so feel free to copy it by other means, especially if you are using AWS S3 for media storage, etc.

 ## Next steps